-Anger Can Be Contagious - Here's How To Stop The Spread
+Anger Can Be Contagious — Here's How To Stop The Spread

 Patton.
 You have humbled me to the point where I can barely compose my words.
 You have caused me to take pause and reflect on how harmful words from my mouth could result in such an outpouring.
 Thank you for this and I will pass this on to my cousin who needs help.
 A cascade. pic.twitter.com/6Is7KflPeY— Michael Beatty (@MichaelBeatty) January 24, 2019

-And Patton Oswalt's response?
+And Oswalt's response?
 The actor scrolled through Beatty's feed and learned that he had some serious health issues.
 After a long hospital stay, he had medical bills piling up.

-Next thing Beatty knew, Oswalt had donated $2,000 to Beatty's GoFundMe account, and encouraged his millions of followers to follow his lead. ""This dude just attacked me on Twitter and I joked back but then I looked at his timeline and he's in a lot of trouble health-wise," Oswalt tweeted.
+Next thing Beatty knew, Oswalt had donated $2,000 to Beatty's GoFundMe account and encouraged his millions of followers to follow his lead.
+"This dude just attacked me on Twitter and I joked back but then I looked at his timeline and he's in a lot of trouble health-wise," Oswalt tweeted.
 "I'd be pissed off too.
 He's been dealt some s***** cards — let's deal him some good ones."

-Beatty began to hear from Patton Oswalt's followers.
-Some donated money, others sent encouraging messages.
+Beatty began to hear from Oswalt's followers.
+Some donated money; others sent encouraging messages.
 His GoFundMe account grew to about $50,000.

-Patton Oswalt's generosity spread.
+Oswalt's generosity spread.
 "It had a large cascade effect," Beatty says.
 "I honestly, truly thought I was dreaming and this couldn't happen in real life."

 One act of kindness led to the next.

-"I realized that knee jerk reactions to things [are] not the way to go," Beatty says.
+"I realized that knee-jerk reactions to things [are] not the way to go," Beatty says.
 It led him to slow down and reflect.
-"What kind of person have I been?," he asked himself.
+"What kind of person have I been?" he asked himself.

 I want to thank everyone who came to my aid with generous outpourings- and also to @pattonoswalt without whom I would not be the recipient of so much love and support.
 I'm not a man who ever cries but I had to wait to send this.
 And to quote Stuart on Big Bang "meat tonight"! pic.twitter.com/r4Kc9zYk7E— Michael Beatty (@MichaelBeatty) January 24, 2019